lodsb/chroemli/README.md

 ![Alt text](doc/breadboard.jpg?raw=true "Breadboard")

 ## Notes:
-The requantization is done by creating a diff between the currently quantized notes and the new quantization result, which then uses this to restart or continue currently playing notes.
+The requantization is done by first creating a diff between the currently quantized notes and the new quantization result, which is then used to restart or continue currently playing notes.
 I did not optimize that part much since the RP2040 is quick enough to handle this exhaustive search in realtime.